honoruru/Credit_Risk_Analysis/README.md

 6. Easy Ensemble AdaBoost Classifier – 0.92525 (best)

 Recall, or sensitivity, measures how many loans were correctly classified.
 Recall scores followed the path of improvement demonstrated by the balanced accuracy scores for the six models.
 For the first four, Undersampling had the worst recall scores, just as it had the worst balanced accuracy score.
 The ensemble models again performed the best, showing recall scores approaching 1.00.
-Furthermore, of all the models,

 5. Balanced Random Forest Classifier – 0.91 (average)
 6. Easy Ensemble AdaBoost Classifier – 0.94 (average)